Ted Fay (fly fisherman): Ted Fay Fly Shop

 The Ted Fay Fly Shop is the longest-running fly fishing store in California, and one of the oldest overall in the Western United States.
 After Fay’s death, Joe Kimsey, a fly fisherman who worked for Fay as a fly tier and guide at the shop, bought the store from the Fay estate and operated it out of the Garden Motel, later renamed to the current Acorn Inn.
-In 1997, after a five-way bypass heart surgery, Kimsey sold the business to its current owner, Bob Grace, who continues promoting Fay's flies and techniques.
+In 1997, after a five-way bypass heart surgery, Kimsey sold the business to Bob Grace, who continued manning the shop and promoting Fay's techniques for 29 years, until the beginning of 2026 when he sold the store to the current owners, Corey Allen and Jessica Kenny.
 Throughout its history the store moved five times across Dunsmuir, until March 2007 when it relocated to its current location at 5732 Dunsmuir Avenue, following a ribbon cutting ceremony by the Dunsmuir Chamber of Commerce.

 Posthumous recognition

 In 1984, Ted Fay was posthumously honored by the Northern California Council of the Federation of Fly Fishers with the induction into the Northern California Fly Fishing Hall of Fame.

 A memorial plaque in Dunsmuir City Park, just across the Upper Sacramento River, celebrates Ted Fay as a “master flyfisher [and] Dunsmuir guide” whose “legend will remain forever on these rippling waters”.